 Cigar Life Guy: You have a great rapport with your partners.
 How is the camaraderie of the military similar to the cigar community?

-Jon Simons: It’s actually very close.
-The reason I say that it’s close is that you can walk into a cigar lounge, not know anybody there, and within ten minutes you could be cracking jokes.
+Jon Simons: It’s very close.
+The reason I say that it’s close is that you can walk into a cigar lounge, not know anybody there, and within ten minutes, you could be cracking jokes.
 People are talking trash back and forth.
 None of it is malicious.
-It’s more about having a really good time.
+It’s more about having a good time.
 In the military, it’s similar to that.
-You don’t really know who you’re talking to at first, but after ten minutes you’re joking together.
+You don’t know who you’re talking to at first, but you’re joking together after ten minutes.
 So it’s a direct correlation.

 Cigar Life Guy: You are a proud veteran-owned company.
 What do you want the cigar community to know about you and your products?

-Jon Simons: We created a new sign that we’re sending out to all of our shops.
-The sign itself says, “Probably the best cigars”(laughs).
-We focus on getting the highest quality tobacco we can get to put out the best blends that we can do, but we also like to have fun with it.
+Jon Simons: We created a new sign we’re sending out to all our shops.
+The sign says, “Probably the best cigars”(laughs).
+We focus on getting the highest quality tobacco to put out the best blends we can do, but we also like to have fun with it.
 If you can’t have fun with what you do, what’s the point of doing it?

 Cigar Life Guy: You have distinct branding.
 How do you want consumers to perceive your brand?